bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

-In these commands, ``COMPSS_HOME`` is where your COMPSs installation is located, and ``BASE_LOG_DIR`` points to the path where the application run logs are stored (see Section :ref:`Sections/03_Execution_Environments/03_Deployments/01_Master_worker/01_Local/02_Results_and_logs:Logs` for more details on where to locate these logs). ``compss_gengraph`` generates the workflow image to be added to the crate, but if its generation time is a concern, or the user does not want it to be included in the crate, the command can be skipped.
+In these commands, ``COMPSS_HOME`` is where your COMPSs installation is located, and ``BASE_LOG_DIR`` points to the path where the application run logs are stored (see Section :ref:`Sections/03_Execution_Environments/03_Deployments/01_Master_worker/01_Local/02_Results_and_logs:Logs` for more details on where to locate these logs). ``compss_gengraph`` generates the workflow diagram to be added to the crate, but if its generation time is a concern, or the user does not want it to be included in the crate, the command can be skipped.
 The second command runs the ``generate_COMPSs_RO-Crate.py`` Python script, that uses the information provided by the user in the ``my_yaml_file.yaml`` file (or ``ro-crate-info.yaml`` by default) combined with the file accesses information registered by the COMPSs runtime in the ``dataprovenance.log`` file.
-The result is a sub-directory ``COMPSs_RO-Crate_[uuid]/`` that contains the workflow provenance of the run (see next sub-section for a detailed description).
+The result is a sub-directory ``COMPSs_RO-Crate_[uuid]/`` that contains the workflow provenance of the run (see next sub-section for a detailed description of its content).

 ..
 TIP::
     The workflow provenance generation script will produce in the standard output the precise commands to be used for the